CIO 2020 Predictions: 10 disruptive predictions in an overhyped world!

 - Cyber-attacks and cyber warfare incidents involving data-rich industry-leading cloud service providers will increase by more than 40% by 2025.

-- Higher Ed virtual degrees and professional skill-based certifications will continue a rapid pace growth rate of over 50% for each student’s customized just-in-time career needs by 2024.
+- Higher Ed virtual degrees and professional skill-based certifications will continue at a rapid pace growth rate of over 50% for each student’s customized just-in-time career needs by 2024.
 Advanced certifications are more critical than more degrees in 2020!

 - Mobile users will increase cryptocurrency adoption with decentralized open blockchain using big tech, fintech, governments, and other institution solutions by 30% by 2025.